 - a.
 Sarsat LEOSAR system;

 - b.
 Cospas LEOSAR system;

 - c.
 GOES GEOSAR;

 - d.
 MSG GEOSAR;

-- e.
-Inmarsat-E return link services; and

-- f.
-Koreasat.

 The protection requirements for some of the components of the Cospas-Sarsat systems above are described in the draft Cospas-Sarsat System document C/S T.014 (Cospas-Sarsat frequency protection and coordination requirements).
 A susceptibility mask for the 1544 - 1545 MHz band based on the information currently available is provided at Figure 6.2.